THIS POST IS PART OF THE ULTIMATE GUIDE TO SPORTS MEDICINE

 To determine whether you have golfers elbow, your physician will ask you for a complete medical history and when you started experiencing elbow pain, have you describe your symptoms and conduct a physical examination.
 An X-ray or MRI may be necessary to identify the specific injury related to the elbow.

-In most cases treatment for golfer’s elbow can be treated with nonsurgical methods such as:
+In most cases treatment includes nonsurgical methods such as:

 - Rest or activity modification (decrease playing time or technique)